Last Updated on November 24, 2024 by Maged kamel

 As (0,-4,2,1,-4, 8).
 Here is a list of the operations that can be done for matrices.
 The first item is adding A+B, which will be=B+A.

-If we have three matrices A, B, C, we will add all these three matrices adding A+(B+C) will give the same result as adding (A+B)+(C).
-Adding A+(-A)=0, which is logic, since all elements will be zeros.
+If we have three matrices, A, B, and C, we will add them all.
+Adding A+(B+C) will give the same result as adding (A+B)+(C).
+Adding A+(-A)=0 is logical since all elements will be zeros.
 Adding A+0 will give matrix=A.

 Scalar multiplication.